Many people have misconceptions about why physician assistant (PA) programs were developed and what the requirements are.

 |Biochemistry||BIO 400 or CHE 444||Organic Chem.
 2|

 Below is an example of a timeline for a hypothetical student, Maria.
 Maria has just graduated high school at the beginning of the timeline.
 She is planning to work for two years between graduation and PA school and decides to major in psychology.
 She entered without a strong math background.
 Your timeline will be somewhat different, because you're not Maria.
 (Or if your name is Maria, you're not this Maria.)
 You'll almost certainly take some different courses than Maria did.
-Be sure to consult with your pre-health advisor to decide what's right for you.
+Be sure to consult with your pre-health advisor to decide what's right for you, and with PA programs you’re planning to apply to, to make sure you’re meeting their requirements.
 Still, Maria's timeline should give you a sense of how it can all work out.

 |Semester||Coursework||Consult Pre-Health Advisor Regarding...||Application||Other|